tkeskinturk/gridsearch/README.md

 version, `gridsearch` allows researchers to:

 - Generate simulated datasets from a given set of DGP parameters,
-- Implement a simple Approximate Bayesian Computation algorithm to see what plausible combinations of parameter values may approximate to the observed marginal distributions,
+- Implement a simple Approximate Bayesian Computation (ABC) algorithm to see what plausible combinations of parameter values may approximate to the observed marginal distributions,
 - Plot posterior and conditional distributions generated from the grid-search algorithm.

-This package is a companion to the article, *The Promises and Pitfalls of Using Panel Data to Understand Individual Belief Change*, stored in [SocArXiv](https://osf.io/preprints/socarxiv/rhf4q).
+This package is a companion to the article, “The Promises and Pitfalls of Using Panel Data to Understand Individual Belief Change,” stored in [SocArXiv](https://osf.io/preprints/socarxiv/rhf4q).

 ## Installation